SheetJS/docs.sheetjs.com/docz/docs/02-getting-started/01-installation/04-nodejs.md

 #### CommonJS `require`

-By default, the module supports `require` and it will automatically add support for streams and filesystem access:
+By default, the module supports `require` and it will automatically add support for streams and file system access:

 ```js
 var XLSX = require("xlsx");